-Increasing evidence suggests that M. genitalium and Ureaplasma urealyticum cause some cases of nongonococcal urethritis.
-They (and M. hominis) are often present in patients with other urogenital infections (eg, vaginitis, cervicitis, pyelonephritis, pelvic inflammatory disease) and some nonurogenital infections, but whether they cause these infections is not clear.
+Increasing evidence suggests that Mycoplasma genitalium and Ureaplasma urealyticum cause some cases of nongonococcal urethritis.
+They (and Mycoplasma hominis) are often present in patients with other urogenital infections (eg, vaginitis, cervicitis, pyelonephritis, pelvic inflammatory disease) and some nonurogenital infections, but their role in these infections is not clear.

 For M. pneumoniae, nucleic acid–based testing or detection of antibodies

 Culture is technically difficult and often unavailable, but laboratory diagnosis is possible with nucleic acid amplification tests (NAATs) or by detection of antibodies (for M. pneumoniae); frequently, diagnosis must be by exclusion.

 There are now three NAATs available for M. pneumoniae as part of commercially available panels that test for multiple respiratory pathogens.